Faculty & Staff Internship Resources

 Signature Authority and Dean Approval: All faculty with Signature Authority have access to approve internships through the Internship Inventory, can sign the Internship Contract, and can move a record on for Dean Approval once the departmental requirements have been satisfied.

 The Internship Contract: The Internship Contract outlines responsibilities of the University, the student intern, and the internship host.
 It is generated within the Internship Inventory using the generate contract button populating the Contract from fields within the student's internship record.
-Only faculty having been granted Signature Authority by the Provost may sign an Internship Contract.
+Faculty may sign the Internship Contract as a University Representative.
 Once the Contract is signed by all parties, please upload it to the student's record in the Internship Inventory.

 View our User Guide for recent Internship Inventory updates.